DevOpsBootcamp/devopsdaycamp-pelican/content/pages/schedule.rst

 - Review what DevOps and DevOps Bootcamp are.
 - Cover what DevOps BootCamp will teach you throughout the year.
 - Get you started with your own Linux environment that that you can use for hands on demos.

-All you need to do is have a laptop, an SSH client installed, and web browser.
-You can also optionally install Docker ahead of time if you'd like.

 Operating Systems, Users, and Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~